 By Brandon L. Maddox

-Articles on the subject of getting your own FFL license have been generated a lot of discussion, but there seems to be a lot of confusion out there as to the process.
+Articles on the subject of getting your own Federal Firearms License have been generated a lot of discussion, but there seems to be a lot of confusion out there as to the process of becoming a license holder.
 So let’s start with answering some of the FAQs.

-A: No, the ATF will not issue an FFL for 100% personal usage.
-Do you have friends you can help with FFL transfers from gunbroker.com purchases, etc?
-If so, your FFL wouldn’t be 100% personal usage . . .
+A: No, the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATF or ATF) will not issue an FFL for 100% personal usage.
+Do you have to sell guns?
+No. Perhaps you have friends you can help with FFL transfers from GunBroker.com handgun purchases, for a small transfer fee?
+If so, your FFL wouldn’t be 100% personal use . . .

 Q: If I have an FFL, can the ATF show up day or night and harass me?